Fa77855/FA77855.github.io/index.md

 <img src="images/Rat_Calls.JPG?raw=true"/>

 ### Environmental Sampling
-Preformed Environmental Sampling tests with 3M™ Petrifilm™ Enterobacteriaceae, 3M Petrifilm E. coli, and Petrifilm Aerobic Count Plates during an intership at a Spice Company (Results can not be posted due to confidentiality) Example of how the plates were interpreted:
+Preformed environmental sampling tests with 3M™ Petrifilm™ Enterobacteriaceae, 3M Petrifilm E. coli, and Petrifilm Aerobic Count Plates during an intership at a Spice Company (Results can not be posted due to confidentiality)
+  <br><br>
+Example of how the plates were interpreted: